 Sitka Activities Resource Guide

 Thank you for choosing to stay at the Fisherman's Quay!
-To help you plan your trip we've put together a locals list of options.
+To help you plan your trip we've put together a locals' list of options.
 Double clicking on a blue link will take you to a recommended vendor's website.
-If you have any questions, contact: Barb @ 907-738-3557.
-We look forward to meeting you and sharing with you the beauty of Alaska.
+If you have any questions, contact: Jake @ 907-747-8344 or email us at [email protected]!

 Charter Fishing